epfl-si/wp-gutenberg-epfl/frontend/epfl-infoscience-search/README.md

 Valid results are cached once the page is published and visited.

+Take a look into ./charts after reading this for some meaningful info about the cache.

 The cache system consists of three parts :
 - short
   - as soon as some valid results are fetched from infoscience.epfl.ch, they are put into this cache.